danoy30/app-template-custom-shipping-rates/README.md

     git clone <YOUR_REPO>
     ```

-1. Make sure you are in the repo's root folder, then install dependencies:
+2. Make sure you are in the repo's root folder, then install dependencies:

     ```shell
     npm install
     ```
+   Notice: If using the dockerised approach locally this step is run as part of executing `make up` on the shell

-1. Create a file called `.env.local` in the repo's root folder.
+3. Create a file called `.env.local` in the repo's root folder.
 In that file, paste the required environment variables that you copied during quick deployment.

     If you didn't copy these values during quick deployment, you can retrieve them in the [Wix Dev Center](https://dev.wix.com/apps), then paste them in the following format: